Herbert Huncke: Writing career

 Huncke himself was a natural storyteller, a unique character with a paradoxically honest take on life.
 Later, after the formation of the so-called Beat Generation, members of the Beats encouraged Huncke to publish his notebook writings (Huncke's Journal), which he did with limited success in 1965 with Diane DiPrima's Poet's Press.
 Huncke used the word "Beat" to describe someone living with no money and few prospects.
 "Beat to my socks," he said.
 Huncke coined the phrase in a conversation with Jack Kerouac, who was interested in how their generation would be remembered.
 "I'm beat," was Huncke's reply, meaning tired and beat to his socks.
 Kerouac used the term to describe an entire generation.
 Jack Kerouac later insisted that "Beat" was derived from beatification, to be supremely happy.
 However, it is thought that this definition was a defense of the beat way of life, which was frowned upon and offended many American sensibilities.

-His autobiography, titled Guilty of Everything, was lived in the 1940s and 1960s but published in 1987.
+Huncke's autobiography, titled Guilty of Everything, was recorded by sociologist Michael Agar in the early 1970s in R'lene Dahlberg's Third Avenue Apartment.
+The transcript of these recordings were edited by Roger Goodman, head of the English Department at Stuyvesant High School and Paul Metcalf (grandson of Herman Melville).
+Portions of the manuscript was edited again by Raymond Foye's Hanuman Books (1987) and Don Kennison for Paragon Press (1990).
+A complete transcript of the Huncke/Agar recordings has not been found.
+Several of the tapes still exist while others have been lost or misplaced.

-In 1991, Herbert Huncke was crowned King of the Beaux Arts Ball.
+In 1991, Herbert Huncke was crowned King of the Beaux-Arts Ball.
 He presided with Queen Fay Wray.

 Huncke died in 1996 at age 81.
 He had been living for several years in a basement apartment on East 7th Street near Avenue D in New York City, supported financially by his friends.
 In his last few years, he lived in the Chelsea Hotel, where his rent came from financial support from Jerry Garcia of The Grateful Dead, whom Huncke never met.